 Alternative Ways to Define Functions

-- Lambda Functions: ‘lambda’ functions.
-The ‘lambda’ keyword creates an unnamed function.
+`lambda` functions.
+The `lambda` keyword creates an unnamed function.
 Some people like this because it requires minimal space, especially when used in a callback.

-- Classes: In addition, we can also create objects with classes whose instance objects look like ordinary functions.
+In addition, we can also create objects with classes whose instance objects look like ordinary functions.
 Objects supporting the __call__ protocol.
+This will be covered in a later chapter.
 For Java developers, this is familiar.
 Classes implement such single-method interfaces as Callable or Runnable.

 >>> name_combo = lambda first,last: first + ' ' + last >>> name_combo('Jim','Baker') 'Jim Baker'